KvonR/Chatbot-Wiki-NLP-API/README.md

 ## Author

-This project demonstrates Python skills in API integration, file handling, and GUI development.
+Features: My Python skills, API integration, file handling, and GUI development.
 It is designed as an excellent starting point for creating more advanced chatbot applications.